topherbc/src-vinyl-tracker/README.md

 ### Viewing Play History

-The left side of the application displays your play history in chronological order, with the most recent plays at the top.
+The play history is displayed at the bottom of the application in chronological order, with the most recent plays at the top.

 ### Tracking Plays

-The total number of plays is displayed in the top-right corner of the application.
+The total number of plays is displayed in the header of the application.

+## Collection Search

+If you provide your Discogs username in the settings, the application will search your personal collection instead of the entire Discogs database.
+This feature:

+- Fetches your entire collection with pagination support
+- Uses a score-based matching system for better search results
+- Matches partial words and phrases
+- Works well with large collections

+## Mobile Optimizations

+The application is fully responsive and optimized for mobile devices:

+- Search box is positioned at the top for easy access
+- Settings modal is optimized for small screens
+- Touch-friendly UI elements
+- Smooth scrolling between sections

 ## Technologies Used

 - HTML5
 - CSS3
 - JavaScript (ES6+)
-- Material Design Lite
 - Discogs API
 - localStorage for data persistence